Answered By: Reference/Instruction Librarians

 Option 1: you have a topic in mind but don't care which newspaper you get articles from

-1. Starting in our library's subscription all EBSCO Databases, type keywords that relate to the topic you're looking for.
+You can also use our library's subscription to all EBSCO Databases to find news sources.
+First, type keywords that relate to the topic you're looking for.

 2. In your results, under Source Types, select News.